paulscherrerinstitute/pshell/src/main/assembly/help/Devices.md

     - monitored: creates a monitored device.
     - polling: sets a polling interval.
     - simulated: creates a simulated device.
-    - samples: if defined creates an Averager of the device value, with the iven number of samples.
+    - samples: if defined creates an Averager of the device value, with the given number of samples.
       If samples is negative,creates an Async Averager, (__read__ averages past values instead of sampling new ones).
     - interval: if __samples__ is defined, gives the Averager sampling interval in milliseconds.
       If equals to -1, the Averager is not time-based: samples every change event.
+    - integrate: if true returns the sum and not the mean, when averaging arrays.
+    - op: returns calculation on Averager or in array value.
+Possible values: mean, min, max, stdev, variance, sum and samples(only on Averager).

 Examples:
 ```